Charged with a Crime? Call for a Free Initial Consult.

 Reach out to us at Randall & Stump, Criminal Defense Attorneys at (980) 237-4579, or online when you’re facing paraphernalia charges.
 We offer free initial consultations.

 Possession of drug paraphernalia is different from possession of marijuana paraphernalia and is considered to be the more serious offense of the two.
 They are separate charges and carry completely different penalties.
-If you face either one, talk with a drug crime defense lawyer about beating these charges.
+If you face either, talk with a drug crime defense lawyer about beating these charges.

 Drug Paraphernalia Charges in North Carolina